Sustainability strategies for companies

 In today’s world, practicing responsibility in our daily lives encompasses in no small part a commitment to sustainability.
 As companies are the largest contributors to greenhouse gas emissions and ecosystem losses, they must accept a key role in fulfilling this commitment.
 Their actions, when viewed as a whole, have the scale necessary to assure an environmentally sustainable future with a truly positive net impact on the planet.

-In support of companies seeking to shoulder this responsibility, Detecon has developed its own sustainability consulting approach, which focuses on one of the most important levers for sustainable development: the use of digital technologies.
+In support of companies seeking to shoulder this responsibility, Detecon has developed its own sustainability consulting approach, which focuses on one of the most important levers for sustainable development: Digitainability, the use of digital technologies for sustainable resource efficiency.

 We will be happy to help you in the development of a digital sustainability strategy that prepares your company for a sustainable future.

 Digitainability emerges wherever digitalization meets sustainability.
-Originally conceived by the Bonn Alliance for Sustainability Research, this merging of the English terms digitalization and sustainability designates the interplay between digitalization and sustainable development and their fruitful interrelationship.
+Originally conceived by the Bonn Alliance for Sustainability Research (Prof. Jakob Rhymer and today´s Detecon consultant Shivam Gupta), this integration of the terms digitalization and sustainability designates the interplay between digitalization and sustainable development and their fruitful interrelationship.
 In this sense, it is at the heart of Detecon’s sustainability consulting approach.

 Six steps to digital sustainability